This isn't a sales pitch. It's a problem we all have. It's there, and it needs a solution regardless of who you are.

 Remarkable because it brought my trading to a hugely successful level in literally just a few months.

 How successful?
 Over a 10 month period trading my simulated account under a strict set of rules, I averaged over 15% per month returns.
+Of course, that was in a simulated account and I didn't believe that would be reproducible in a live account with the differences in conditions there.
+But, I realized that I was on the right track.

 I knew then that I'd be fine investing real money into my account as long as I rigorously followed a few simple rules, rules that I have been teaching and sharing with others for years.
 I might add that the "real money" I funded my live account with wasn't plucked from a tree, or earned from a job, or pulled from a huge cash stash.
 It was my retirement money.
 That was my commitment to myself.
 Anyone can play with money they can replace from their job.
 I put my retirement money on the table.
 No tears.